 This document will go over the concepts and functions within the canvas layers of Foundry VTT.
 The canvas is where all game scenes are built and played.
-It contains multiple layers which contain the following layers: background, foreground, sound, notes, lights, walls, tiles, and actors.
+It contains the following layers: background, foreground, sound, notes, lights, walls, tiles, and actors.
 Each layer contains different things, has specific functions and features, and interacts with other layers in specific ways.

 The Canvas Layers

 Foundry has about six layers which make up each scene.
 They are stacked atop each other to create the final composite image that every player and GM sees during game.
 Layers can be manipulated partially by players and fully by GMs.
 The layers from top to bottom are as follows: